-Last reviewed on May 2026
+Last reviewed on July 2026

 If you have received a Florida Department of Revenue audit notice, you have rights and you have time to plan, but only if you act promptly.
 A sales tax audit is not a passive review; it is an adversarial process in which the state Department of Revenue is actively working to determine whether additional tax is owed.
 An experienced sales tax attorney can manage communications with the auditor, negotiate the scope and methodology of the examination, challenge proposed assessments with documentary evidence, and pursue appeals if the Department’s findings are wrong.
 The earlier legal counsel is involved, the more options are available.